Stocks are struggling. Here’s why you still shouldn’t sell

 Stay the course, history suggests

-Though the history might seem reassuring, some market experts have been blaring their air horns.
+Though history might seem reassuring, some market experts have been blaring their air horns.

-Bond guru Bill Gross, portfolio manager at Janus Henderson Investors, recently said markets are now at their riskiest point since the 2008 crisis.
+Bond guru Bill Gross, portfolio manager at Janus Henderson Investors, said last summer markets are now at their riskiest point since the 2008 crisis.

 “Money is being pumped out into the system, and money that is yielding less than nothing seeks a haven not only in bonds that are under-yielding but in stocks that are overpriced,” Gross told Bloomberg.